 Car Combinations: 12

 This is simply a Permutation question with a few specific restrictions.
 To solve, begin at the points of restriction and consider the limited options for those positions, and then work your way through the remaining seats remembering to reduce your options as people are seated.
-Start with the driver, then shotgun, then move to the three back seats: there are 2 possibilities for driver (You and Dana), 1 possibility for shotgun (Abby), 3 possibilities for backseat right (assume Dana drives; so back right is you, Barrett, or Cayden), 2 possibilities for backseat middle (say you take the back right; that leaves Barrett and Cayden for back middle), and 1 possibility for backseat left (Cayden, because Barrett took the middle).
+Start with the driver, then shotgun, then move to the three back seats: there are 2 possibilities for driver (You and Devisha), 1 possibility for shotgun (Abby), 3 possibilities for backseat right (assume Devisha drives; so back right is you, Badri, or Cayden), 2 possibilities for backseat middle (say you take the back right; that leaves Badri and Cayden for back middle), and 1 possibility for backseat left (Cayden, because Badri took the middle).
 2 x 1 x 3 x 2 x 1 = 12

 Note that it doesn’t matter exactly who takes each seat, provided you meet any restrictions given, and reduce the selection group according as you move from position to position.